Skip to main content

 Buses

-Many rural communities use buses as the primary vehicle for their public transportation systems, operating fixed-route service on a regular schedule.
+Many rural communities use buses, operating on a fixed-route service on a regular schedule.
 Unlike rail systems that can require large investments in infrastructure, local or city bus systems use existing roads and lower-cost bus stops.
 This allows for more flexibility when designing, scheduling, and changing service routes.

-The intercity bus system, which often operates larger charter or coach buses, has historically served as a significant form of transportation in rural areas.
+Intercity bus systems, which may operate larger charter or coach buses, historically served as a significant form of transportation in rural areas.
 Intercity buses can provide critically important links between rural communities as well as transportation to larger, regional transit hubs like airports.
 However, transportation systems are increasingly focusing on expanding routes between large urban centers instead of smaller rural areas.
 In addition, many transportation carriers that formerly served smaller communities are reducing services because of low ridership and decreased profitability.

 Passenger Train Service

-Like intercity buses, passenger trains provide vital transportation links between rural communities.
-The National Railroad Passenger Corporation, also known as Amtrak, is the primary provider of this service in the continental United States.
+Like buses, passenger trains provide vital transportation links between rural communities.
+The National Railroad Passenger Corporation, also known as Amtrak, is the primary provider of this service in the continental United States, serving 46 states and the District of Columbia.
 The state of Alaska also owns the Alaska Railroad, which provides intercity passenger and freight service.
-While the majority of passenger train riders live in metropolitan areas like the urban Northeast Corridor, trains can provide affordable, accessible transportation for rural residents traveling into cities for medical care, business, employment, and other services.
+While many passenger train riders live in metropolitan areas like the urban Northeast Corridor, trains can provide affordable, accessible transportation for rural residents traveling into cities for healthcare, business, employment, recreation, and other services.

 Boats